 Brown the pork, making sure both sides are lightly browned.

-Add garlic and chili sauce, and stir together.
+Add garlic and chili bean sauce, and stir together.

 Now, transfer to a clay pot or medium sized pot.
-On low heat, add michiu, soy sauce, dark soy sauce, and water.
+On low heat, add michiu, soy sauce, dark soy sauce, and enough water to cover most of the pork.

 Cover and simmer for an hour, stirring occasionally.